-Estilian cast a nervous look around; he was the only one inside her tent.
-He raised both hands in a please-calm-down gesture.
-“Try and understand that in order to—”
+He raised his hands in a please-calm-down gesture.
+“Try and understand: in order to—”

 “Please—forgive me.”
 Her hand stayed out.

 “Don’t be absurd.”
-Holly rose and pulled on his arm, bringing him to his feet.
-“I lost my temper and took it out on you.
+Holly pulled him up.
+“I lost my temper.
 It was stupid and petty, and you didn’t deserve it.”

-Holly searched Estilian’s face.
-Was he lying to her?
-If a dude knocked her out and tried to apologize, they’d be in for a surprise castration.
+Holly searched his eyes, trying to determine if he was lying.
+God help anyone who laid a hand on her, because they’d be in for a surprise castration.
 But in Estilian’s case, she wasn’t sure…

+Holly relaxed.
 He wasn’t deceptive; he was just an idiot.
-Whew.

 “Is it urgent?”
-She kept her eyes fixed on Estilian.
+Holly’s gaze stayed locked on Estilian.

 “Then leave us.”

-Estilian started speaking: “My king, I just want to express how much gratitude I—”
+Estilian said, “My king, I just want to express how much gratitude I—”

-Estilian nodded.
 “An old saying, but an accurate one.”
 He cocked his head, puzzled.
-“My liege…forgive me if overstep, but you are known far and wide as a competent wizard.
-Not extraordinary, but accomplished nonetheless.
-Why do you need instruction in basic arcana?”
-He looked afraid, then adopetd a meek, submissive look.
-“Once again—I did not mean to overstep my bounds.
-If you—”
+“My liege…forgive me, but you are known far and wide as a competent mage.
+Why seek instruction in basic arcana?”
+He adopted a meek, submissive look.
+“Once again—I do not mean to overstep my bounds.”

-With a conscious effort, Holly maintained her expression.
+With a conscious effort, Holly kept her composure.
 Disrespectful little fuck.
-“No, it’s okay—it’s a sound question; you deserve a rational answer.
-What kind of leader would I be if I discouraged open inquiry?”
-It was fucking killing her to spew this bullshit.
-In her mind, a good leader smashed anyone and everyone who questioned their edicts.
+“No, it’s a sound question.
+What kind of leader discourages open inquiry?”
+(It was killing her to spew this fucking bullshit.
+In Holly’s mind, a true leader smashed anyone and everyone who questioned their edicts.)

-Sudden panic flashed across his face.
-“My lord, when you helped me up, I grabbed your arm; I did not wait for your command to rise.
-I sincerely apologize, I wasn’t thinki—”
+Recognition arose in his eyes.
+“Ah, when you were ambushed by a rogue magician.
+You managed to best him, but he wiped your memory.”
+His expression turned to panic.
+“My lord, when you helped me up, I did not wait for your command to rise.
+I apologize, I wasn’t thinki—”